Academic and Career Support

 The Intercultural Experience Program

-The Intercultural Experience Program (IEP) is a pre-orientation experience for incoming first-year students that provides the opportunity to connect with your classmates in a unique way.
+The Intercultural Experience Program (IXP) is a pre-orientation experience for incoming first-year students that provides the opportunity to connect with your classmates in a unique way.
 Students move into their residence halls the Friday before the rest of the first-year class and new transfer students arrive.
-Through IEP, you will be able to participate in workshops, discussion groups, and fun social activities that revolve around issues of diversity while getting to know other students from diverse communities and experiences.
+Through IXP, you will be able to participate in workshops, discussion groups, and fun social activities that revolve around issues of diversity while getting to know other students from diverse communities and experiences.
 You will also be paired with a “Big Brother or Sister.”
-These “Big Brother and Sister” relationships go beyond the IEP program and many pairs have stayed in touch throughout their time at Stonehill.
-There is an additional IEP program in November for those who might want to join later in the year.
+These “Big Brother and Sister” relationships go beyond the IXP program and many pairs have stayed in touch throughout their time at Stonehill.
+There is an additional IXP program in November for those who might want to join later in the year.

 FYE: First-Year Experience